Back to Blog

 Stripe is another well-known payment processor known for its API and flexibility.
 While they have customized packages for companies with large payment volumes or unique business models, they also have a fully integrated pickup and go platform, which costs 2.9% +30¢ per successful card charge.

 Unique from these other payment processors, Payment Depot, has a membership-style payment processing plan that makes charges more predictable for high-volume businesses.
 Their starter membership starts at $79/month with 15¢ per transaction and interchange.
 This initial plan lets you process up to $50,000/month.
 They also have a Most Popular and Enterprise membership, priced at $99/month and $199/month, respectively, both with significantly higher processing limits, lower per-transaction costs, and other features such as a dedicated account manager and breach protection.

 Allowing your clients to pay with a credit card can improve their relationship with you and prevent you from having to chase after overdue payments.
 As the world moves towards more and more contactless payment methods, get ahead of the curve by taking credit card payments from your buyers and clients.
 There are many options for big or small business credit card processing that will be convenient for you and can help you elevate your customer experience by providing a secure payment method that your client is familiar with.

-Portal is a no-code customer portal solution that lets you offer clients a unified hub for messaging, file-sharing, eSignatures, payments, forms, and self-serve support.
-Portal enables you to design a customized client experience that elevates your brand in all customer interactions.
-Try Portal for free.
+Copilot is a no-code customer portal solution that lets you offer clients a unified hub for messaging, file-sharing, eSignatures, payments, forms, and self-serve support.
+Copilot enables you to design a customized client experience that elevates your brand in all customer interactions.
+Try Copilot for free.

 Share this post